Judgment Night (film): Plot

 Frank Wyatt, his younger brother John and their friends, Mike Peterson and Ray Cochran travel in Ray's luxurious RV to watch a professional boxing match in Chicago for the night.
-Ray exits the expressway and cuts through a deprived residential neighborhood then accidentally hits a man named Teddy.
+Ray exits the expressway and cuts through a run down residential neighborhood then accidentally hits a man named Teddy.
 Inspecting him, they find that he has been shot and has a paper bag filled with money.
 After taking him as a passenger to get him to a hospital, the RV is sideswiped by a car, leaving it lodged in a narrow alleyway.
 Three dangerous men — Sykes, Rhodes and Travis — drag Teddy into the street where he is executed by Fallon, a local crime lord, whose money he stole.
 The gang then pursue the four men, who witnessed the murder.

 Taking refuge in an apartment building, the four friends convince a resident to call the police but Fallon and his men arrive at the complex, starting a door-to-door search for their quarry.
 The resident demands the four friends leave.
 Her roommate tells the men there is an escape route to another building via the roof.
 They use a ladder to cross over an alley onto the other rooftop but are pursued by Fallon and his gang.
 Ray stays behind and tries to bribe their pursuers into letting them go.
 Fallon, disgusted by Ray's tactics and privileged upbringing, throws him from the roof, killing him.

 The trio are chased into the sewers.
 Mike shoots and kills Sykes, allowing them to escape.
 Discovering Sykes' body, a comment made by Travis annoys Fallon who drowns Travis in a fit of rage.
 The three friends break into a swap meet, hoping to summon the police by setting off the building's alarm and are arrested by two security guards.
 Fallon and Rhodes arrive and kill the guards as the trio hide in the store.
 Rhodes and Mike engage in a shootout that kills Rhodes but leaves Mike wounded.
 John retrieves Mike, but Fallon shoots John in the leg.
 The three friends make their way to a bathroom where Frank tends to their wounds.
 Frank leaves to try to get help but spots Fallon, who is about to discover John and Mike.

 Frank shouts out, causing Fallon to search for him.
 A fight ensues where Frank ultimately overpowers Fallon and throws him off a ledge to his death.
 Police and paramedics arrive, taking Mike and John to a hospital where they are expected to survive their wounds.
 Frank then exits the building to his waiting wife.